Abhyu-S/kortex-sdxl/README.md

 1. 4-bit NF4 Quantization
 Technique: We utilize Normal Float 4 (NF4) quantization via bitsandbytes.

-- Impact: Compresses the SDXL UNet and Text Encoders from ~20GB (FP32) to ~7-8GB.
-This aligns with the projected "Available RAM for AI" on 2030 mobile devices, leaving room for the OS and other applications.
+- Impact: mpact: This reduces SDXL weights significantly compared to FP32/FP16, enabling multi-GB scale diffusion models to be more feasible to be loaded in RAM (VRAM in our hardware case) for edge devices.
+Such reduction trends align with expected increases in mobile RAM capacity by 2030, improving deployability alongside system tasks.

 2. Token Merging (ToMe)
-Technique: Dynamic structural pruning applied to the attention mechanism with a ratio of 0.4.
+Technique: Dynamic structural pruning applied to the attention mechanism with a ratio of 0.15.

-- Impact: Removes 40% of redundant tokens during the forward pass.
-This directly translates to reduced FLOPs per inference step, minimizing battery drain and thermal throttling on mobile hardware.
+- Impact: Merges approximately 15% of similar tokens during inference, reducing attention FLOPs and accelerating forward pass latency.
+This reduction in compute helps lower power consumption and manage thermals on mobile-class devices..

 3. Precision Management
 Technique: FP16 VAE with Sliced Decoding.

-- Impact: Prevents memory spikes during the final image decode step, a critical bottleneck for high-resolution mobile editing.
+- Impact: Reduces peak memory usage during the final image decoding stage, mitigating one of the main RAM bottlenecks when generating high-resolution outputs on mobile hardware..

 ### Features & Workflows
 1. Smart Fill (Generative Fill)